friendliai/friendli-model-optimizer/README.md

 > FP8 is only supported by NVIDIA Ada, Hopper, and Blackwell GPU architectures.

 > [!NOTE]
-> For now, we only support E4M3 (4-bit exponent and 3-bit mantissa) encoding format.
+> For now, we only support the E4M3 (4-bit exponent and 3-bit mantissa) encoding format.

-### Supported Model Architecutre for FP8 Quantization
+### Supported Model Architectures for FP8 Quantization
 - `LlamaForCausalLM`
 - `MistralForcausalLM`
 - `CohereForCausalLM`